stouffer/EvoGeoModules/manuscript/cover.md

 fundamental shift of focus from the networks themselves to the impact of their individual components.

-Our submission includes the main manuscript (1993 words with four embedded figures totalling five panels), a *Methods* section of 359 words, and one CSV file of Supplementary Information.
+Our submission includes the main manuscript, and one CSV file of Supplementary Information.
 All data and code used to produce the manuscript will be made available online.

 Thank you for your consideration of our manuscript,